 When evaluating speaker bureau partnerships, prioritize agencies that can demonstrate:

-- Experience with academic speaker management
+- Experience with academic speaker management and university processes

-- Understanding of export control regulations
+- Understanding of export control regulations and when they apply

 - Relationships with international technical suppliers